CompassDPO: Dynamics-Controlled Direct Preference Optimization for Robust Safety Alignment: Experiments

 \subsection{Hyper-parameter Analysis (RQ3)}

-We analyze the sensitivity of \shortname~to its key hyperparameters to assess whether the proposed hierarchical intervention requires careful tuning.
+We analyze the sensitivity of \shortname~to its key hyperparameters to assess whether the dynamics-control design requires careful tuning.
 All experiments are conducted on Pythia-2.8B.
 When varying one hyperparameter, all others are fixed to their default values reported in Appendix~\ref{appendix:i_detail}.
-Figure~\ref{fig:parameters_analysis} summarizes the results. \begin{itemize} [leftmargin=2.0em] \item \textbf{Stage I: flip budget $\rho_f$.} The parameter $\rho_f$ controls the maximum average correction strength applied to inverted preference pairs within a batch.
-As shown in Figure~\ref{fig:parameters_analysis}, even a small budget ($\rho_f=0.05$) already yields noticeable improvement, which is consistent with the fact that strongly inverted pairs typically constitute only a small fraction of the data.
-Performance remains stable over a wide range of values from $0.05$ to $0.4$, indicating that Stage~I is not sensitive to the exact budget as long as correction is applied conservatively.
+Figure~\ref{fig:parameters_analysis} summarizes the results. \begin{itemize} \item \textbf{Directional-control budget $\rho_f$.} The parameter $\rho_f$ controls the maximum average strength of directional mixing within a batch.
+As shown in Figure~\ref{fig:parameters_analysis}, a small budget ($\rho_f=0.05$) already yields noticeable improvement, suggesting that conflicting update components are relatively sparse.
+Performance remains stable over a wide range of values from $0.05$ to $0.4$, indicating that directional control is not sensitive to the exact budget as long as mixing is applied conservatively.
 When $\rho_f$ becomes too large, performance degrades.
-In this regime, correction begins to affect pairs that are not truly inverted but are merely hard or near-ties, weakening the genuine preference signal.
+In this regime, directional mixing may affect samples whose margins reflect difficulty or near-ties rather than conflict with the preference direction, weakening useful preference signals.
 Based on this trade-off, we set $\rho_f=0.3$.

-\item \textbf{Stage II: maximum capping strength $\rho_w^{\max}$.} The parameter $\rho_w^{\max}$ determines the upper bound on loss capping strength in Stage~II, while the actual capping level is set adaptively per batch.
+\item \textbf{Magnitude-control strength $\rho_w^{\max}$.} The parameter $\rho_w^{\max}$ determines the upper bound on loss-capping strength in magnitude control, while the actual capping level is set adaptively per batch.
 As $\rho_w^{\max}$ increases from small values, performance improves and then stabilizes across a broad interval.
-This behavior aligns with the goal of soft winsorization, which limits the influence of extreme losses while leaving most samples unaffected.
-When $\rho_w^{\max}$ becomes excessively large, performance drops, as overly aggressive capping suppresses useful gradients from genuinely informative hard pairs.
+This behavior aligns with the goal of soft winsorization, which limits excessive tail influence while leaving most samples unaffected.
+When $\rho_w^{\max}$ becomes too large, performance drops, as overly strong capping can suppress useful gradients from informative hard preference pairs.
 We therefore set $\rho_w^{\max}=0.5$.